timothypratley/justice/README.md

 - [ ] Support Datomic as well as DataScript.
 - [ ] Should rules allow multiple input variables? `(defrule r [?x ?y] ...)`
-- [ ] Should there be a way for rules to produce rows? (non-entity results) -- I don't think so, the whole point is to not produce maps.
+- [ ] Should there be a way for rules to produce rows? (non-entity results) -- I don't think so, the whole point is to stick with entities?
 - [ ] Is there be a concise syntax for updates?
+      -- `d/transact!` is already pretty great?
+      -- Entity versions of assoc/dissoc/update?
-- [ ] Provide syntax checking and nice error messages.
+- [ ] Provide syntax checking and nice error messages!!!
 - [ ] Check for left recursive forms.
+- [ ] Check for unused variables.
-- [ ] Should there be a way to invert the direction of rule recursion?
+- [ ] Find a way to make testable examples
-      -- possibly just by providing another unbound variable?

 ## License